code

 Mitigation

-Multiple measures can be taken to mitigate the WebSocket Denial of Service (DoS) risk.
-For instance, the amount of data a user can send within a specified time frame can be limited.
-At the same time, the overall data processing capability of the server can be monitored and capped.
-In addition, both the number of concurrent WebSocket connections per user and overall can be restricted.
+To mitigate WebSocket DoS risks, limit the data each user can send within a time frame, monitor and cap the server’s processing capacity, and restrict both per-user and total concurrent WebSocket connections.
 These measures prevent the server from becoming overwhelmed by excessive data and connections, reducing the likelihood of a DoS attack.

 WebSocket Smuggling